kevgo/tricorder/README.md

 # Tricorder

-Tricorder is an essential tool for AI and manual engineering.
-It runs all automated code quality gates
+Type checking and linting are absolutely critical for vibe coding.
-(type checkers, linters, formatters), concurrently for the fastest possible results.
+Tricorder runs all applicable type checkers, linters, and formatters concurrently for the fastest results.

 ## Demo